-The student must wait until the Board of Examiners has approved the written thesis plan as referred to in Article 7.4 before starting the thesis.
+- 1. The student must wait until the Board of Examiners has approved the written thesis plan as referred to in Article 7.4 before starting the thesis.
 A thesis plan must be approved by the thesis examiners before it is offered to the Board of Examiners.
-The Board of Examiners assesses the plan on the formal requirements and on the basis of the academic level of the research proposal and whether it is in line with the learning goals of the programme (if applicable, after seeking advice from staff members with relevant expertise).
+The Board of Examiners assesses the plan on the formal requirements and on the basis of the academic level of the research proposal, feasibility and whether it is in line with the learning goals of the programme (if applicable, after seeking advice from staff members with relevant expertise). - 2.
 Approval of the thesis plan is in principle valid for one year.
 If the thesis is not finished within this period, the student receives an NG for his/her thesis.
 An extension of 6 months is possible.
 To obtain this extension the student must request approval from the Board of Examiners.
 The request must be supported by the examiner and must state the reason(s) of the delay and a motivation how the student will finish within 6 months.
-If this extension is not granted, the student must submit a new thesis plan with a new topic and a new supervisor.

-If a student has started without prior approval of the Board of Examiners, the thesis research can be nullified and the student will have to start a new thesis on another topic in the semester thereafter.
+If this extension is not granted, the student must submit a new thesis plan with a new topic and a new supervisor. - 3.
+If a student has started without prior approval of the Board of Examiners, the thesis research can be nullified and the student will have to start a new thesis on another topic in the semester thereafter. - 4.
+During periods where the student is suspended from all exams due to fraud, the thesis is put on hold and there shall be no thesis supervision during said period.